 If a System Operator in its role as Meter Data Provider has provided data for a Unit as described in paragraph 12, this fulfils that System Operator’s requirement to send that data again as described in paragraph 13, unless there are known corrections required to the data arising from the resolution of Settlement Queries or Disputes.

-In the event of a Settlement Query in respect of Meter Data and where the Meter Data is discovered to be in material error, the Meter Data Provider shall send the updated Meter Data for the Units, Interconnector, or Net Inter-Jurisdictional Import as appropriate for the Settlement Day or Settlement Days to which the Settlement Query relates as described in Agreed Procedure 16 “Provision of Meter Data”.
+In the event of a Settlement Query in respect of Meter Data and where the Meter Data is discovered to be in material error, the Meter Data Provider shall send the updated Meter Data for the Units or Interconnector as appropriate for the Settlement Day or Settlement Days to which the Settlement Query relates as described in Agreed Procedure 16 “Provision of Meter Data”.

-In the event of a Dispute in respect of Meter Data and where the Meter Data is discovered to be in material error, the Meter Data Provider shall send the updated Meter Data for the Units, Interconnector, or Net Inter-Jurisdictional Import as appropriate in a manner and form determined by the Dispute Resolution Board.
+In the event of a Dispute in respect of Meter Data and where the Meter Data is discovered to be in material error, the Meter Data Provider shall send the updated Meter Data for the Units or Interconnector as appropriate in a manner and form determined by the Dispute Resolution Board.

 Capacity Market Data Transactions